Skip to main content

 Dr Gwen Adshead

-In addition to being a practising clinician, Gwen has authored over 150 academic papers in books and journals.
-She is the co-editor of several books including Ethical Issues in Forensic Mental Health Research (with Dr Christine Brown) and Clinical topics in personality Disorder (co-edited with Dr Jay Sarkar).
-The latter was awarded first prize in the Psychiatry Section at the BMA Book Awards in 2013.
-Gwen’s most recent book ‘The Devil You Know: Stories of Human Cruelty and Compassion’ (co-authored by Eileen Horn) is about compassion and care for offenders.
-It was published by Faber in June 2021.
+Gwen has specialised in the assessment and treatment of complex cases, including those involving personality dysfunction and child maltreatment and trauma.
+In addition to being a practising clinician, she has authored more than 150 academic papers.
+She is also the co-editor of several books, including Ethical Issues in Forensic Mental Health Research (with Dr Christine Brown), Clinical Topics in Personality Disorder (co-edited with Dr Jay Sarkar), the Oxford Handbook of Forensic Psychiatry and the Oxford Handbook of Medical Psychotherapy.
+Her most recent book, The Devil You Know: Stories of Human Cruelty and Compassion (co-authored by Eileen Horne), is about care for offenders.
+It was published by Faber in June 2021 and was book of the week on Radio 4.
+She is currently working on another book with Eileen Horne about trauma.

 Dr Chloe Beale